isabellyrocha/pipetune/README.md

 <p align="center"><img src="https://github.com/isabellyrocha/pipetune/blob/master/docs/logo.png"/></p>

 PipeTune implements a pipelined paralelism approach for hyper and system parameter tuning.
+This repository contains two versions of this implementation:
+    1. A single node version, implemented in Python on top of tensorflow.
+    2. A multi node version, implemented in Python on top of BigDL.

 ---